shakedshoshan/ort-assigment/Project_Doc_Deep_Dive.md

 2. **Documentation**: Key parts of the system are well-documented
 3. **Modular Design**: Code is organized into logical modules for maintainability
 4. **Readable Code**: Clear structure that's easy to understand and modify
+5. **Design Patterns**: Implementation of proven design patterns for maintainable architecture

 ## Testing